dogs and baby, dogs as easter bunny, dogs and easter, dogs and easter eggs

 Chocolate and Dogs

-Why is Chocolate toxic to dogs?
+Why is Chocolate Toxic to Dogs?

 In addition to caffeine, chocolate contains a chemical called Theobromine.
 Both chemicals speed up the heart rate in dogs as well as stimulate their nervous system.
 Dogs can not metabolize theobromine or caffeine as well as humans can which is what makes them get sick.